avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The lateral pressure forces are related to the gradient of the flow depth (:ref:`DFAnumerics:Forces discretization`).
 This gradient
-is computed using a smoothed particle hydrodynamic method (:ref:`DFAnumerics:SPH gradient`).
+is computed using a smoothed particle hydrodynamics method (:ref:`DFAnumerics:SPH gradient`).
 This force is added to the :math:`F_{SPH}`.